Elizabeth Siddal: Early life

-About 1831, the Siddalls moved to the less affluent borough of Southwark, in south London.
-The rest of Siddal's siblings were born in Southwark; Lydia, to whom she was particularly close; Mary, Clara, James and Henry.
-Siddal "received an ordinary education, conformable to her condition in life" and first "read Tennyson by finding one or two poems of his on a piece of paper" that had been wrapped around some butter.
-This engendered a love of poetry while young and inspired her to write her own.
+About 1831, the Siddall family moved to the less affluent borough of Southwark, in south London.
+The remainder of the Siddall children were born in Southwark: Lydia, to whom she was particularly close; Mary, Clara, James and Henry.
+Elizabeth Eleanor Siddall "received an ordinary education, conformable to her condition in life" and first "read Tennyson... by finding one or two poems of his on a piece of paper" that had been wrapped around some butter.
+Literary analysts have noted that her artwork sometimes used subjects from Tennyson's writings and that his writings may have influenced her poetry.